jose-medina/wordcloud-challange/README.md

-# Wordcloud Challange

 ## Description: ##

-_This Ampersand project is a word cloud that displays the topics in the topics.json file._
+_**Wordcloud Challange** project is a word cloud that displays the topics in the topics.json file._

+_It is built with Ampersand.js (Backbone based framework) and Browserify (Commonjs).
+All of this runs on top of Grunt, the javascript task runner, which allows to compile the js modules, sass stylesheets as well as to generate the markup via Assemble._

 _These are the main properties and features of this webapp:_
 * 1 to n topics are displayed in the word cloud